Ahmad-Akel/Ahmad-Akel/README.md

   <br />
   <br />

- - 🔭 Front end developer
+ - 🔭 Front-end developer
 - 🌱 VOATT [ 14/04/2020 – 06/08/2020 ]
 - 🏠 City: Pardubice
 - 🏤 Country: Czechia
-- ⚡ Designing and implement components for various websites, mainly worked with Web Design (CSS, SASS), Html, and simple functionality with pure JavaScript.
+- ⚡ Designing and implementing components for various websites, mainly working with Web Design (CSS, SASS), Html, and simple functionality with pure JavaScript.
 The backend was in Drupal (an open-source PHP CMS)

  -------------------------------------------------------------------------------------------------------------------